 L397 Pleco

 This species thrives in warm, soft, and slightly acidic water, requiring good filtration and well-oxygenated conditions.
 They prefer a well-structured tank with plenty of hiding spots, such as caves and driftwood, where they can retreat and feel secure.
 Generally peaceful, the L397 Pleco can coexist with other community fish but may show territorial behavior toward other plecos, especially when space is limited.
-Due to its unique dietary needs and sensitivity to water quality, it is best suited for experienced aquarists who can provide the proper environment and care.
+Because our fry are raised in our own water from day one, they transition exceptionally well to new aquariums.

 Can be kept in a variety of water parameters and temperature.
 My tanks for L397's are set at GH 6 KH2 and temperature around 81-84.
 I have tested other water parameters and they do just fine but probably won't breed.